rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 Address: 172.30.105.179
 ```

-so in this case, the console.openshift-console is not resolve in the first place as declared in the search with tutorial.svc.cluster (remember that was: search tutorial.svc.cluster.local svc.cluster.local cluster.local eu-west-1.compute.internal), but the second occurence resolves correctly - svc.cluster.local with the console.openshift-console.
+so in this case, console.openshift-console is not resolved in the first place as declared in the search with tutorial.svc.cluster (remember it was: search tutorial.svc.cluster.local svc.cluster.local cluster.local eu-west-1.compute.internal), but the second occurrence resolves correctly — svc.cluster.local with console.openshift-console.

 ### 4. DNS Resolution outside of OpenShift

 But in the case of the resolution outside the cluster, what are the steps behind the hood?

-As we can check, a curl and therefore the resolution of a domain outside of the cluster answers perfectly:
+As we can check, a curl and therefore the resolution of a domain outside the cluster works perfectly:

 ```bash
 sh-4.2# curl https://elpais.com -I